hubverse-org/hubverse-infrastructure/README.md

 5. Click the _Edit_ button to update the policy.

 > [!IMPORTANT]
-> To make these changes, you will need a Hubverse AWS with:
+> To make these changes, you will need a Hubverse AWS login with:
 >
 > - console permission
 > - policy update permissions